Reduced-order modeling for Ablowitz-Ladik equation: Introduction

 \end{itemize}

 The paper is organized as follows.
 In Section \ref{fom}, the high fidelity discretization that preserves the conservation/dissipation property of the conservative/damped ALEs is presented.
-In Section \ref{rom}, the structure-preserving ROMs with POD and DEIM are described.
-Two numerical tests in Section \ref{num} demonstrate the structure-preserving properties of the ROMs.
-The paper ends with some conclusions in Section \ref{con}.
+In Section \ref{rom}, ROMs for both types of ALEs are described.
+Two numerical tests in Section \ref{num} verify the conservation and dissipation of the energy/momentum by the ROMs.
+Conclusions are given in Section \ref{con}.